Accounting and finance are great career choices that offer flexibility in job stability and global opportunities.

 1. Is ACCA difficult to pass in Malaysia?

-Keeping in mind the level of qualification ACCA offers, you can expect a gradual increase in the difficulty of the course over time.
+Keeping in mind the level of qualification ACCA offers, you can expect a gradual increase in difficulty over time.
 Nonetheless, whether or not ACCA is hard to pass still depends on a number of factors:

 Prior experience: While many think that having previous exposure to accounting will help you pass ACCA, that may not always be true.
 Sometimes, studying ACCA from scratch can be better, because depending on the type of experience you have, you may have to first “unlearn” certain ideas or ways of doing things as you progress with the course.